 Find out how you can go pheasant shooting on a budget

 We had chosen to shoot in late January on a cocks-only day.
 Although the choice of days at the end of January becomes limited, the timing afforded us the chance to secure a bargain.
 Also, by this point in the season we knew that any birds shown would likely make sporting targets.

 When we had all arrived at the shooting lodge, our host explained the rules for the day, more pertinent than ever on a walk-one, stand-one shoot.
-We were 15 guns in total: nine standing and six walking on each drive.
+We were 15 Guns in total: nine standing and six walking on each drive.
 The plan was to follow the format of a traditional driven day with six drives, two drinks breaks, and that all-important lunch at the end of the day.
 Furthermore, the walking and standing guns would change between drives to ensure everyone saw their share of the action.

 Finally, the briefing took us to our quarry.
 Cock pheasants and partridge were fair game, but only exceptional hens were to be attempted.
-Even then, we were to adhere to a limit of only one hen per gun per drive.
-Birds that flew back over the walking guns were theirs to shoot, whereas birds that rose and flew forwards were to be left for the standing guns.
+Even then, we were to adhere to a limit of only one hen per Gun per drive.
+Birds that flew back over the walking Guns were theirs to shoot, whereas birds that rose and flew forwards were to be left for the standing Guns.
 Duck could be shot – with non-toxic loads – as could vermin.
 But no ground game.
 This point was made more than once and seemed eminently sensible given our pheasant shooting arrangements.

 Once at the first drive, the standing team moved quickly to their pegs while the walking team lined out ready to bring two large fields – one stubble and one winter wheat – towards a central wood.
 The whistle went and the walking team began to move.
 Almost immediately shots rang out as partridge broke back over the right-hand beating flank.
 The first birds of the day were safely in the bag.
 These early shots seemed to push forward several coveys.
 Some partridge landed at the back of the wood and ran in, while others continued over the trees and on to the standing team.

 By the time the walking team reached the wood, partridge were flying thick and fast over the standing guns.
 Interspersed were some challenging pheasants.
-The seniors seemed to be shooting well but the young guns were holding their own.
+The seniors seemed to be shooting well but the young Guns were holding their own.
 Eventually, the whistle signalled the end of the drive and the pickers-up went to work.
 As the two teams reunited, everyone exchanged compliments and all seemed pleased with their efforts and rewards.

-The costs and equipment
+Costs and equipment

 Due to the high number of guns involved in a walk-one, stand-one day, the costs are shared between more people.
 Also, because fewer beaters are required for the day and fewer birds need to be shown to make the bag, such days can be considerably cheaper than traditional driven days.
-Walk-one stand-one days can be secured for between £80 and £250 per gun for 80- to 150-bird days, depending on the number of guns and the hospitality included.